niranjanrajesh02/BlockVote/README.md

-# Block-Vote
+# BlockVote

-Block-Vote is a blockchain-based voting system that aims to provide a secure and transparent voting process for your election needs.
-Block-Vote is an implementation for my final project for CS-2361: Blockchain and Cryptocurrencies
+BlockVote is a blockchain-based voting system that aims to provide a secure and transparent voting process for your election needs.
+BlockVote is an implementation for my final project for CS-2361: Blockchain and Cryptocurrencies

 ## Table of Contents

 - [Description](#description)
 - [Features](#features)
 - [Usage](#usage)

 ## Description